accesscode-2-1/unit-3/lessons/11_Sensors.md

 * Touch

 #### Afternoon Exercises
 Implement the audio recording button.
 When the audio is recorded, also add it to the gallery with the geolocated address printed in an adjacent TextView.
+This audio file should support play/pause when its added to the view.

 Then, use the accelerometer so that tilting the device can scroll through the gallery.